-12.1 If ADP violates the Code with respect to the Processing of Client Data covered by this Code, the Client Employee can as a third party beneficiary under the Third Party Contracts Act 1999, enforce any claim as a result of a breach of Articles 1.5, 1.6, 2.1, 2.2, 3, 5, 6, 7.1, 7.3, 7.4, 9.3, 11.2, 11.3, 12.1, 12.2, 12.3, 12.5, 12.7, 12.8, and 14 of this Processor Code against the ADP Delegated Entity as a third-party beneficiary.
-To the extent the Client Employee may enforce any such rights against the ADP Delegated Entity, ADP may not rely on a breach of its obligations by a Subprocessor to avoid liability, except to the extent that a defense of a Subprocessor would also constitute a defense of ADP.
+Rights of Client12.1If ADP violates the Code with respect to the Personal Data of a Client Employee covered by this Code, such Client Employee can as a third party beneficiary enforce Articles 1.5, 1.6, 2.1, 2.2, 3, 5, 6, 7.1, 7.3, 7.4, 11.2, 11.3, 12.1, 12.2, 12.3, 12.5, 12.7, 12.8, and 14.3 of this Processor Code against the ADP Contracting Entity.

+To the extent the Client Employee may enforce any such rights against the ADP Contracting Entity, the ADP Contracting Entity may not rely on a breach of its obligations by a Subprocessor to avoid liability, except to the extent that a defense of a Subprocessor would also constitute a defense of ADP.
 ADP may, however, assert any defenses or rights that would have been available to the Client.
 ADP also may assert any defenses that ADP could have asserted against the Client (such as contributory negligence), in defending against the affected Individual's claim.